Why do many Innkeepers Fear and

 removal tools, and a host of other standard features, which prevent hackers from

-thief of your private data.
+thief from accessing your private information.

 3. Confusion over hardware and software